SaharAbudi/Real_Estate_Analysis_Delhi/README.md

 # 🏡 Real Estate Price Prediction using Multiple Linear Regression

-This project is a complete case study on predicting housing prices in Delhi, India using **Multiple Linear Regression**.
+This project is predicting housing prices in Delhi, India using **Multiple Linear Regression**.
 The dataset contains various features such as property size, number of bedrooms/bathrooms, amenities, furnishing status, and more.

 ---